Bay Area Folk, Bluegrass, Old-Time and New Acoustic Music – The Boom, Bust & Rebound

 “Music is one of the threads of a community’s life-style, and can be found more readily off – stage than on.
 Although Berkeley is not the country, but is a complexity of cultures and counter-cultures, with many stages and performers of various persuasions …its musical scenes weave a tapestry that covers the community and binds it together with grace, style, humor and rich aural hues.
 Hence, we call this album, Berkeley Farms.
 The lives of the musicians represented here, range well into their private and global community in, many ways, but folk music provides the warp and woof of their activities.”

 Berkeley was indeed a folk-boom town with the historic Berkeley Folk Music Festival, numerous coffee houses, and its own magazine, started by Country Joe McDonald.
-Across the bay in San Francisco, the Kingston Trio had put folk music on top of the charts with their version of “Tom Dooley” in 1958 and in the early 1960’s, Jerry Garcia and Jorma Kaukonen were playing bluegrass and acoustic blues before plugging in to form the Grateful Dead and Jefferson Airplane, respectively.
+Across the bay in San Francisco, the Kingston Trio had put folk music on top of the charts with their version of “Tom Dooley” in 1958 and in the early 1960’s.
+Jerry Garcia and Jorma Kaukonen were playing bluegrass and acoustic blues before plugging in to form the Grateful Dead and Jefferson Airplane, respectively, and then unplugged with Old & In The Way and Hot Tuna to expose their musical roots to rock audiences.

-This book takes that notion and explores how the coffeehouses, performance halls, festivals and record companies provided the foundation for the kaleidoscopic array of singers and songwriters, blues and bluegrass musicians, concert promoters and record producers and audiences that have navigated the boom, bust and rebirth of folk and acoustic music in the Bay Area.
+This book takes that notion and explores how the coffeehouses, performance halls, festivals and record companies provided the foundation for the kaleidoscopic array of singers and songwriters, blues and bluegrass musicians, concert promoters, record producers and audiences that have navigated the boom, bust and rebound of folk and acoustic music in the Bay Area.